DKISTDC/level2/README.md

 Answers
 --------
+- [x] (Tony) We need local persistence but a new DB may increase the workload for Tony.
+  - Build against POSTGRES.
+Tony will figure it out
+  - migrations can work any way
 - [x] Han wants to work on OPs, not datasets.
 How do we know when an OP is complete?
   - OPs do not exist at the metadata level yet
   - Wait a certain number of days for all datasets to appear before assuming it is ready.